 Adoption is governed predominantly by state law.

-Safe Haven statutes work by providing the desperate birthmother a non-threatening escape from her crisis so she will not harm her child.
+Safe Haven statutes work by providing the birthmother a non-threatening escape from her crisis so the child is not harmed.
 Once legally relinquished, the babies are placed for adoption.
 Safe Haven laws typically regulate the age a newborn must be to qualify as a newborn, the designated Safe Haven locations, and the nature of the protection afforded the birthmother.